MaxenceBdu/rasterizer/README.md

-- I modified the Makefile to include the minwin library.
-It will look for the minwin folder in the home directory (~) so make sure to have the minwin folder at the right place.

-- To see my latest work :
+## Description

+This program was made during **Mathematical Tools for game programming** course.
+It is called *rasterizer* and renders a 3D object in a window generated thanks to the *minwin* library.
+The *minwin* libray is the work of Mr Tiago De Lima, professor and researcher at CRIL and Artois University.
+This *rasterizer* was made and tested under Linux only.

+## Steps to execute the program

+In a terminal :
+- Go in the rasterizer folder
+- export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:< path of rasterizer folder >/rasterizer/minwin/bin (you can use the ~)
-  - make clean
+- [make clean]
 - make all
 - ./bin/test_scene assets/teapot.obj

-I didn't manage to implement clipping, back face culling and hidden surface removal for the moment.
-Information about camera's movement are displayed in the window.
+## Not implemented :
+- Clipping
+- Back face culling
+- Hidden surface removal

-Known bugs :
+## Known bugs :
-- Object may disappear while the camera rotates around z axis.
+- Object may disappear when the camera rotates around z axis